AnyaFesun/SelfAssessment/Skills/NodeJS.md

 ## Node.js and backend

 - Internals and concepts
-  - Strong and weak sides of node.js
+  - Strong and weak sides of node.js: 🎓 known
   - Stateful and stateless servers
   - Nonblocking I/O and slocking code
   - Event loop: phases